 Since the room temperature sensor is inside the remote controller, the remote controller should be installed in a place away from direct sunlight, high humidity and direct supply of hot or cold air to maintain proper space temperature.
-Install the remote controller about 5 ft above the floor in an area with good air circulation and an average temperature.
+Install the remote controller about five (5) feet above the floor in an area with good air circulation and an average temperature.